rec/safer/README.rst

 ==================================================

-    A context manager that yields a function that prints to the opened file, only overwriting the original file at the exit of the context, and only if there was no exception thrown
+    A context manager that yields a function that prints to the opened file, only writing to the original file at the exit of the context, and only if there was no exception thrown

     ARGUMENTS: